 K-State First is dedicated to finding out what works best to help students to learn and to succeed in college.
 From its origins in a 2007 Task Force Report and the pilot studies of the first-year seminar concept in 2008 and 2009, K-State First has been committed not only to excellent teaching but also to research on and assessment of our courses and programs.

-For more detailed information, please check out the links below, which will take you to some examples of the research and assessment produced by our K-State First efforts.
+Below are highlighted examples of the research and assessment produced by our K-State First efforts.